True Natural Bodybuilding

 Losing Body Fat

-This section is written for everybody (including bodybuilders) who wants to reduce his/her body fat in order to reach a healthy and sustainable body fat percentage.
+This section is written for everybody (not only bodybuilders) who wants to reduce his/her body fat in order to reach a healthy and sustainable body fat percentage.
 This section is not written for bodybuilders in contest preparation who want to get a body fat percentage below 5%, which can only be reached by using drugs, and is unhealthy and unsustainable.
 The aim of this section is to help you, without the use of illegal and unhealthy drugs, to reach and maintain a healthy and aesthetic body fat percentage between 8% and 15% for men, and a few percent higher for women.

 Most of the information that I present here is public knowledge, based on scientific understanding, proven by scientific methods and decades of experience by dieticians, drug-free bodybuilders, and other people who have successfully reduced their body fat.
 As you will read, the most successful method to lose body fat in a sustainable manner is through a combination of reducing daily calorie intake (how much you eat and drink), eating correctly (what you eat and drink), hunger control (what and how you eat and drink), and physical activity (exercise).